TomCP20/Falling-Sand-Simulator/README.md

 # Falling Sand Simulator

-A falling sand simulation written in C# using OpenTK for the graphics.
+A falling sand simulation that is written in C# using OpenTK for the graphics.

 ![Screenshot](/Screenshots/1.png)